kyoheiu/felix/README.md

 | MacOS   | works                |
 | Windows | not fully tested yet |

 _For Windows users: From v1.3.0, it can be at least compiled on Windows (see `.github/workflows/install_test.yml`.)
-If you're interested, Please try the native build and report any problems._
+If you're interested, please try and report any problems._

 MSRV(Minimum Supported rustc Version): **1.60.0**